Best Of Roundup

 Can I use LLMs to grade LLM outputs?

 Yes, and it works better than you'd expect.
 LLM-as-judge scoring correlates well with human judgment for factual accuracy and relevance.
 It's weaker for subjective qualities like tone and creativity.
-All five tools support LLM-based scoring.
+All tools on this list support LLM-based scoring.
 Use it for fast automated checks, but keep human review in the loop for high-stakes decisions.

 Do I need an evaluation tool if I have unit tests?